PHOTO: AIR NEW ZEALAND

 My first flight with my daughter involved weeks of planning, an extensive packing list and countless sleepless nights, consumed with agonizing over how exactly I was going survive the four hours and 15 minutes of flight time between Toronto and Cancun.
 It was beyond stressful, but also par for the course for parents travelling with young kids.

-Flying with your baby doesn't have to be a nightmare In 2011, Air New Zealand introduced the Economy Skycouch, a row of seats that can be turned into a couch after take-off.
+In 2011, Air New Zealand introduced the Economy Skycouch, a row of seats that can be turned into a couch after take-off.
 Originally marketed towards couples wanting to catch some z’s in-flight, the airline recently turned its focus to families, launching the Skycouch Cuddle Belt and infant pod earlier this month.

 The Cuddle Belt is a harnessing system that allows for two children to lie down next to each other across the seat, where previously you could only have two adults or one child and one adult.
 If your kids don’t feel like sleeping, the Skycouch provides a nice, raised surface where your kids can quietly play, watch TV or gaze out the window at the passing clouds.
 Hello #travelgoals